-The first person to analyse Kambo in a lab was an Italian pharmacologist and chemist, known as Vittorio Erspamer.
+The first person to analyse Kambo in a lab was an Italian pharmacologist and chemist, named Vittorio Erspamer.

 Erspamer first discovered the neurotransmitter Serotonin, and was twice nominated for a Nobel Prize.